simdjson/simdjson/doc/basics.md

         // key() returns the key as it appears in the raw
         // JSON document, if we want the unescaped key,
         // we should do field.unescaped_key().
+        // We could also use field.escaped_key() if we want
+        // a std::string_view instance, but we do not need
+        // escaping.
         cout << "\"" << field.key() << "\": ";
         recursive_print_json(field.value());
         add_comma = true;